Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space: Sharp Logarithmic Growth Estimates

 In this section, we focus on the key logarithmic growth estimates stated before.
-As observed in many previous works, the major difficulty one will face when working on the whole space instead of the compact domain torus case, is the growth estimates for the derivatives of the logarithm of the limit density.
-Roughly speaking, when estimating the relative entropy dissipation, we need to set up some growth estimates for quantities like $\nabla \log \bar\rho$ and $\nabla^2 \log \bar\rho$, where $\bar\rho$ represents generally the limit density.
+As observed in many previous works for instance \cite{feng2023quantitative,carrillo2025relative,rosenzweig2024relative}, the major difficulty one will face when working on the whole space instead of the compact domain like the torus, is the spatial growth estimates for the derivatives of the logarithm of the limit density.
+Roughly speaking, when controlling the error term appearing in the time evolution of the relative entropy, we need to set up some growth estimates for quantities like $\nabla \log \bar\rho$ and $\nabla^2 \log \bar\rho$, where $\bar\rho$ generally represents the limit density.
 Such estimates are also crucial when considering the stability of the limit density in the sense of relative entropy, which goes beyond the range of particle approximation.

 For the torus case, as in \cite{jabin2018quantitative,guillin2024uniform,shao2024quantitative}, one may assume that the initial density has some positive lower bound $\lambda>0$.
-Hence by the parabolic maximum principle, the limit density keeps the lower bound for any time, giving the trivial estimate
+By the parabolic maximum principle, the limit density keeps the lower bound for any time, giving the trivial estimate

-This assumption even leads to a time-uniform LSI for the limit density by the classical Bakry-\'Emery arguments, which plays the crucial role in \cite{guillin2024uniform} for proving the uniform-in-time propagation of chaos.
+This assumption even leads to a time-uniform LSI for the limit density using the classical Bakry-\'Emery arguments, which plays a crucial role in \cite{guillin2024uniform} in proving the uniform-in-time propagation of chaos.